sparkplug23/PulSar/README.md

 ## Credits

 This project started as a bespoke controller for home heating, and slowly grew over the space of a year with features and devices being added to control lights and add sensors for around the home.
 A year into the development, I discovered *Tasmota* and all it has to offer and have since started adding features found within Tasmota that are useful in my home automation environment.
 This has helped jump start the projects scope, and in the near term will probably include many simularities with Tasmota, but over time I aim to diverge this project into its own identity as I have time to develop it further.
 Nevertheless, Tasmota has been and continues to be a great inspiration and I owe a great deal to their developer team ([Tasmota](https://github.com/arendst/Tasmota/releases/latest)).
-Furthermore, the project *WLED*, has been extrememly useful learning resource and I equally am extremely grateful for the use of their software ([WLED] (https://github.com/Aircoookie/WLED)).
+Furthermore, the project *WLED*, has been extrememly useful learning resource and I equally am extremely grateful for the use of their software ([WLED](https://github.com/Aircoookie/WLED)).

 Note: The documentation on this code is sparse, as I continue to quickly make sweeping changes to the firmware.
 I will strive to credit all libraries used, and eventually write a detailed documentation for how to install, use and maintain this project.